Multistep Tests¶

 - Extract fields and define variables: Extract specific fields from the response and define them as variables for reuse in subsequent steps.

-The script mode flexibly meets the needs of extracting specific fields from the response or performing complex condition judgments.
+The script mode flexibly meets the needs of extracting specific fields from responses or performing complex condition judgments.

 Example: